 Even though they're less likely to end up in someone's mouth, your child's toenails are also important to consider.
 Long toenails can create holes in socks, make shoes uncomfortable and easily scratch others, particularly in summer when shoes are only worn when absolutely necessary!
 Incorrect trimming often causes painful ingrown toenails so it's important to pay particular attention to those little toes.

 Another tip to avoid ingrown toenails is to ensure you cut straight across the toenail.
 With fingernails, however, it is important to follow the natural curve of the fingernail to avoid any sharp points or jagged edges.
-The Nail Snails patented, v-shapped blade makes it easy to cut along a curve.
+The Nail Snails patented, shaped blade makes it easy to cut along the natural curve.